nithinrentala-123/INT426-Coursera-Answers/README.md

 The third visualization is a scatter plot comparing the percentage increase in undergraduate tuition over the prior year and the yield rate for undergraduate admissions.
 The plot shows a positive correlation between the two variables, indicating that higher tuition increases are associated with higher yield rates.
 The fourth visualization is a line chart displaying the endowment per student from 2017 to 2021.
 The chart reveals a significant increase in endowment per student between 2019 and 2021, which is unexpected as the total enrollment also increased during this period.
 This suggests that Vanderbilt University's endowment has grown faster than its student population.
 ```

-### Q.2 Please download a PDF of the paper "A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT" from here: https://github.com/nithinrentala-123/INT426-Coursera-Answers/raw/refs/heads/main/Week 2/week 3/How does GenAi Work/IN-Answers-Coursera-2.1.zip <br><br>Use the "+" button to attach the PDF of the paper that you downloaded to the prompt and enter this text into the prompt:<br><br>---------<br><br>Please extract each page of this PDF to a plain text file.
+### Q.2 Please download a PDF of the paper "A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT" from here: https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip 2/week 3/How does GenAi https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip <br><br>Use the "+" button to attach the PDF of the paper that you downloaded to the prompt and enter this text into the prompt:<br><br>---------<br><br>Please extract each page of this PDF to a plain text file.
 Then, manually read the first three pages and learn what a prompt pattern is.
 Don't worry if there are formatting issues, just do your best and proceed.
 Then, ask me to describe my job or interests.
 Use what I tell you to describe to me what a prompt pattern is assuming I have no background in computer science.
 Make sure and use concrete examples based on my job or interests to show how I could use these patterns.
 Make sure and write some sample prompt patterns that could be cut/pasted into Code Interpreter for me to try out.
 Each pattern should rely on a document or dataset relevant to me.
 Describe the purpose of the pattern, the problem it is trying to solve, what data the pattern needs and why, and then the prompt that will be used on the document.<br><br>---------<br><br>Cut/paste the paragraphs that ChatGPT Advanced Data Analysis produces describing prompt patterns for you as the answer. <br><br>Answer:-
 ```
 A prompt pattern is a structured approach used in programming conversational large language models (LLMs) like ChatGPT to customize their outputs and interactions.
 In simpler terms, a prompt pattern is a set of instructions that you provide to an LLM to guide it in generating specific types of content or responses.
 For example, if you work in marketing, a prompt pattern could be designed to extract key insights from customer feedback data.
 The purpose of this pattern would be to help the LLM analyze customer sentiments and preferences from the dataset, requiring the data to include customer feedback and reviews.
 The prompt for this pattern could be: "Analyze the customer feedback data to identify common themes and sentiments.
 Provide a summary of the main issues raised by customers and any positive feedback trends."
 Another example could be a prompt pattern for someone interested in sports analytics.
 This pattern could aim to extract statistics and trends from a sports performance dataset.
 The problem it solves is to help analyze player performance and team strategies based on historical data.
 The data needed would be the sports performance dataset containing player statistics, match outcomes, and team strategies.
 The prompt for this pattern could be: "Analyze the sports performance dataset to identify key player performance metrics and trends.
 Provide insights into player strengths, weaknesses, and correlations between performance metrics and match outcomes."